Monitoring Data Quality

 issues that arise.
 This isually happens if the organisation value provided in the endpoint is wrong or missing e.g it could be a blank field or the wrong organisation name / identifier.

-A list of invalid organisation issues can be optained by downloading a csv file from either the issue summary table or the overview issue table and filtering for invalid organisations
+A list of invalid organisation issues can be optained by downloading the issue report for ODP datasets or all datasets and filtering for invalid organisations

 under issue-type